jonataslaw/get_cli/README.md

 // and insert your view there. get create view:dialogview on home

+// To create a new provider in a specific folder: get create provider:user on home

 // To generate a localization file:
 // Note: 'assets/locales' directory with your translation files in json format get generate locales assets/locales